EUGENE M. MCCARTHY, PHD GENETICS

 “Die Stimme der Vernunft ist leise.”

 This section is a little different from others on this site, because it’s about the findings of my own research.
 I am a University of Georgia trained geneticist (M.S., Ph.D.) who worked in various genetics laboratories at the University of Georgia and conducted research there from 1989 to 2007 (see my Google+ profile).
 During those years I also taught biology and genetics at UGA.

 My work focuses on hybrids and, particularly, the role of hybridization in the evolutionary process.
 Here, I report certain facts, which seem to indicate that human origins can be traced to hybridization, specifically to hybridization involving the chimpanzee (but not the kind of hybridization you might suppose!).
-You can access detailed and documented discussions supporting this claim from links on this page.
-But I’ll summarize the basic reasoning here, without a lot of citations and footnotes.
+You can access detailed and documented discussions supporting this claim from the table of contents.
+But I’ll summarize the basic reasoning here, without a lot of citations and footnotes (see below).

 So why do I think humans are hybrids?
 Well, first of all, I’ve had a different experience from most people.
 I’ve spent most of my life (the last thirty years) studying hybrids, particularly avian and mammalian hybrids.
 I’ve read thousands of reports describing them.
 And this experience has dispelled some mistaken ideas I once had about hybrids, notions that I think many other people continue to take for granted.